nicolasbassano/MTCNA_RoSv6/README.md

 User: admin
 Pass: 123456

+OBS!!!
+If the credentials aren't working for you just use the defaults.

+User: admin
+Pass: blank

 NOTE: if 123456 doesn't work it means that the pass is blank.

 I will be adding the rest as I go through them.